Guide to Forsyth Park: Things to Do, Events and the Neighborhood

 Where is Forsyth Park in Savannah?

 Forsyth Park is in the Historic District of Savannah, cutting into the Victorian District.
 If you’re in the downtown neighborhoods or on the riverfront, head south along Drayton, Bull or Whitaker Streets and you’ll come to Forsyth Park.
-Bull Street is a prominent road in Savannah, with many gorgeous historic homes and some of our favorite squares on it, but it’s not a thoroughfare.
+Bull Street is a prominent road with some of the best squares in Savannah on it, with many gorgeous historic homes and some of our favorite cocktail spots, but it’s not a thoroughfare.
 Drayton and Whitaker are both uninterrupted thoroughfares running from Bay Street (by city hall) all the way to Victory Drive.

 If you’re traveling east / west, you’ll hit Forsyth Park via Gaston, Huntingdon, Hall, Gwinnet (major street), Bolton, Waldburg, and Park Ave.
 Our apartment is actually on Park Ave and I love that I get to say it whenever I give our address.